Pros And Cons of Cannabis Legalisation in Canada

 Cons of marijuana legalization in Canada

 The legalization of pot, as marijuana is also called, raises concerns for the military.
 This is especially related to the issue of workplace safety.
 It is still unknown, how such legalization will impact on the safety of the soldiers at the workplace.
 These are individuals who spend most of their time handling weapons and carrying out duties that call for a lot of focus and commitment, such as search and rescue missions.
-The prospect of having a soldier smoking weed while at the workplace offers a headache for the entire military management.
+The prospect of having a soldier smoking cannabis plants while at the workplace offers a headache for the entire military management.
 Similarly, the police would also face the same challenge.
-Will they have to step back a bit when it comes to law enforcement, especially when it comes to weed users?
+Will they have to step back a bit when it comes to law enforcement, especially when it comes to medical cannabis users?
 The legalization would definitely call for a paradigm change in the entire security system.

 The other disadvantage is that it will significantly affect education.
 For example, while alcohol has a legal age that one has to attain for usage, weed doesn’t.
 Will it also take up the drinking age and use it as the formal ‘weed smoking’ age?
 It is therefore something that is going to call for the passage of additional laws geared towards the control of marijuana usage.

-Legalization of marijuana may also lead to issues with finance and spending.
-The marijuana users will not be limited to any one irrespective of age.
+Weed legalization Canada may also lead to issues with finance and spending.
+Legal cannabis users will not be limited to anyone irrespective of age.
 Therefore a lot of youths and adults will engage themselves in smoking activities to larger extents until a huge chunk of their finances will have nowhere else to be spent apart from purchasing marijuana.
-There will be decreased rate of development, especially in terms of family relationships.
-Laziness and irresponsible behavior may also be another effect whereby majority of workers smoking marijuana can fail to take full responsibility at their places of work.
+There will be a decreased rate of development, especially in terms of family relationships.
+Laziness and irresponsible behavior may also be another effect whereby the majority of workers smoking marijuana can fail to take full responsibility at their places of work.
 As a result, there is lower productivity of the workforce, which means lower profitability of the organizations.
-On the larger picture also, it brings about lower rate of economic development.
+On the larger picture also, it brings about a lower rate of economic development.
 In this regard, the legal cannabis industry will harm the economies of large cities in Canada such as Toronto, Ontario, British Columbia.
 It may also lead to serious mental and physical problems among the users.

-According to rapidly developing research, legalizing of marijuana will not only affect finances, but also the mental and physical development among the users.
-Usage of marijuana by a large number of citizens leads to a generally disorganized populace.
-This condition undermines a good relationship among citizens, thus preventing maximum co-operation among family members and also the nation at large.
+According to rapidly developing research, legalizing marijuana will not only affect finances but also mental and physical development among the users.
+The usage of marijuana by a large number of citizens leads to a generally disorganized populace.
+This condition undermines a good relationship among citizens, thus preventing maximum cooperation among family members and also the nation at large.
 While this is a general fear that has not yet been proven, the effects mentioned prior can be enough testament to clearly base this argument upon.

 Just like cigarettes, marijuana smoke is dangerous to the entire breathing system.
 It causes irritation to the throat as well as the lungs during the smoking process, which often results in heavy coughing by the user.
 If the user has any prior issues to do with his or her breathing, it might become worse while smoking marijuana.
 For example, the risk of chronic bronchitis is higher among smokers of marijuana than non-smokers.
-Marijuana smokers are also at risk of having hyperinflation of the lungs and more resistances along the airways.
+Marijuana smokers are also at risk of having hyperinflation of the lungs and more resistance along the airways.
 There is also the potential that smoking marijuana weakens the immune system of the respiratory system, predisposing its users to the risks of respiratory diseases.
 A sick populace is a sick nation.
 And a sick nation is a weak economy.